tier4/CalibrationTools/calibrators/marker_radar_lidar_calibrator/README.md

 The yaw-only rotation method, on the other hand, calculates the average yaw angle difference of all pairs and estimates the transformation, considering only rotation, between the sensors.
 Generally, the 2d calibration is preferred when valid; otherwise, the yaw rotation is used as the calibration output.

-It's also important to note that in the near future, the calibrator will be updated to support radar that includes elevation angle and provides different transformation algorithms.
+It's also important to note that in the near future, the calibrator will be updated to support radar that includes elevation angles and provides different transformation algorithms.

 ### Diagram